 Although U.S. laws enacted in the 1990s created stricter requirements for social housing in research labs, less than half of macaques housed in indoor cages were grouped socially by 2007, according to a 2011 report by Louis DiVincenti Jr., senior instructor in the department of laboratory animal medicine at the University of Rochester Medical Center.

-DiVincenti wrote this is because of an “overestimation of the risks”.
-Underestimation of the benefits.
-Rhesus monkeys are naturally aggressive and might be incompatible when they're first paired, they can be housed in pairs with a high likelihood of success with minimal injuries, he wrote.
+DiVincenti wrote this is because of an “overestimation of the risks” and underestimation of the benefits.
+Rhesus monkeys are naturally aggressive and might be incompatible when they are first paired, they can be housed in pairs with a high likelihood of success with minimal injuries, he wrote.

 DiVincenti stated social housing can help animals better cope in stressful lab environments and can limit self-destructive behavior like hair-pulling and self-biting.

-Conlee said apart from the psychological distress shown in most macaques caused by single housing, GRU staff doesn't appear to be properly trained in basic primate behavior.
+Conlee said apart from the psychological distress shown in most macaques caused by single housing, GRU staff does not appear to be properly trained in basic primate behavior.

 One primate held at Gracewood named Bonzo is hairless from self-injurious behavior.

-Conlee said GRU provides “busy boxes”.
-Filled with fruit for enrichment.
-These same items have been used for so many years that they no longer provide any mental challenge for the monkeys and don't meet psychological needs.
+Conlee said GRU provides “busy boxes” filled with fruit for enrichment, but these same items have been used for so many years that they no longer provide any mental challenge for the monkeys and do not meet psychological needs.

-She said a TV set blared cartoons for the primates.
-The investigator didn't see the primates engaged in watching and they appeared more disturbed than soothed.
+She said a TV set blared cartoons for the primates, but the investigator did not see the primates engaged in watching and they appeared more disturbed than soothed.